hamidpalangi/Grammatically_Interpretable_QA/README.md

   - A file named `B_averaged_whole_test_set.csv` which is the binding matrix averaged over the whole validation set.
 It is not used for the results of this paper and you can neglect it.

+- **I do not want to train the model again.
+Where is your trained model used to generate interpretability results reported in the paper?**
+  - You can download it from [here](https://www.dropbox.com/s/a4j5ob40spgptr8/29.zip?dl=0).
+Please note that this is the trained model with batch size 40 that is used for interpretability results.